- Guatemala - Wikipedia

 Guatemala, officially known as the Republic of Guatemala, shares its borders with four countries: Mexico to the north and west, Belize to the northeast, and Honduras and El Salvador to the southeast

-- Guatemala - The Guardian
+- Guatemala City - Wikipedia

 |